A global collaboration of photographers, the food sovereignty movement, NGO’s, charitable organisations and ethical businesses.

-We Feed the World is brought to you by The Gaia Foundation (Gaia) in collaboration with Cheryl Newman and a wonderful network of global partners and allies to support the farmers and the land that feeds us.
+We Feed the World is brought to you by The Gaia Foundation in collaboration with Curator, Cheryl Newman, and a wonderful network of global partners and allies.